studio42/Virtuemart-2-Joomla-3-Bootstrap/README.md

 info
 ------------
 This release have to use joomla-pdf-document-view from github to make the orders PDF.
-If you have always installed original virtuemart 2.0.20.b package, only to do is download and install this release and https://github.com/studio42/joomla-pdf-document-view/archive/master.zip
+If you have already installed original Virtuemart 2.0.20.b package, only to do is download and install this release and https://github.com/studio42/joomla-pdf-document-view/archive/master.zip
 Of course, use the Joomla installer to include all in your website.

 If you want better PDF, then look the full explain at http://studio42.github.io/joomla-pdf-document-view/index.html.
 But you have to update the original virtuemart with this repository to use another PDF class.

 Plugin Update
 ------------
-To update your plugin, simply use this minimal tutorial
+To update your VritueMart Plugins, simply use this minimal tutorial
 XML Manifest tags to change
 `<install>` to `<extension>`
 `<params>` to `<fields><fieldsets>`
 and `<param>` to `<field>`
-Now all plugins are compatible with this release and joomla 3.0
+Now all plugins are compatible with this Virtuemart release and joomla 3.0

 If you use old element with a path then replace
 eg. for virtuemart elements